-There is also another Tasco roof prism binocular that has the folding design feature, but it’s what you would consider a mid-size bino.
+There is also another Tasco roof prism binocular that has the folding design feature, but it's what you would consider a mid-size binocular.

 It's the Tasco Essentials 16X32 and it a low $20.

-Okay, I wanted to take a moment and throw in this awesome, compact bino.
-I would’ve given this baby its own entire review but, a few short words here will suffice.
+Okay, I wanted to take a moment and throw in this awesome, compact binocular.
+I would've given this baby its own entire review but, a few short words here will suffice.

 It has a long distance and high ranging power of 12X that would be excellent for hunters out in the open plains.

 The 25 mm objective lens helps to keep this binocular light weight at 11 ounces and small in size to keep it within the compact family.
 While the 12X25 is an excellent way to go, it's unfortunately not tripod adaptable.

 This can be a shame since 12X magnification can create some pretty unsteady viewing.

 This doesn't seem to be a problem though for loads of reviewers who gave it a solid star rating.
 To still hit the high star range with such high numbers of critics is excellent.